-Hotjar now suppresses all keystroke data by default, replacing the text with asterisks("***") and quantity of orders/quantity field within shopping carts with "111".
+Hotjar suppresses all keystroke data by default, replacing text with asterisks("***"), quantity of orders/quantity field within shopping carts with "111", and date input fields as "01/01/1979".
 However, you can allow certain fields as long as they do not fall under our Allowing Restrictions.

 To allow these elements and keystrokes, you will need to alter your site's HTML code and add the attribute data-hj-allow to them.